vwt-digital-solutions/fin-basware-int/functions/ews-mail-export/README.md

 1. Make sure a ```config.py``` file exists within the directory, based on the [config.example.py](config.example.py), with the correct configuration:
     ~~~
     EMAILS_SENDER_RECEIVER_MAPPING = Dictionary mapping about where the email should be send to and where it should come from
+    HARDCODED_RECIPIENTS = Boolean whether the function can only send mails to certain recipients
     NEEDS_PDFS = Boolean whether the send email needs PDFs or not
     MERGE_PDF = Boolean whether the PDFs send along with the email should be merged or not
     PDF_ONLY = Boolean whether there are only PDFs or not